MadNLP/MadNLP.jl/docs/src/tutorials/kktsystem.md

 the functions [`compress_hessian!`](@ref) and [`compress_jacobian!`](@ref) to update all the internal values in the KKT system `kkt`.

-To recap, every time we re-evaluate the Jacobian and the Hessian, MadNLP calls automatically the functions:
+To recap, every time we evaluate the Hessian and the Jacobian, MadNLP calls automatically the functions:
 ```julia
 hess = MadNLP.get_hessian(kkt)